top of page

 How?

 These connections are important because they support flow of resources.
 Regeneration Pollination does two things.
-First, just like a mycorrhizal network connects individual plants together to transfer water, nitrogen, carbon and other minerals it connects people together to facilitate the bi-directional transfer of many resources including knowledge, opportunities, jobs, money, trust, experiences, and enthusiasm.
+First, just like a mycorrhizal network connects individual plants together to transfer water, nitrogen, carbon & other minerals it connects people together to facilitate the bi-directional transfer of many resources including knowledge, opportunities, jobs, money, trust, experiences, & enthusiasm.
 The more we connect, the bigger a network resources flow to, the more value we create.

 bottom of page